cosmosclassroom/cosmosintheclassroom/partials_cons_energy.md

 - (c) Player 3 : How will the energies in this system change from beginning to end?
 - (d) Player 4: Determine the Final Velocity when the bird hits the water
   <details>
-    The final velocity is 20.7 m/s
+    The velocity is 20.7 m/s
   </details>

 ---